A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Brans-Dicke modified gravity

 The integration can be simplified by selecting $a_\mathrm{ini}$ in the radiation era.
 There $H \propto a^{-2}$ and $\bar\rho - 3 \bar{P} \simeq \bar\rho_r - 3 \bar{P}_r = 0$, so the Klein-Gordon equation \eqref{eq:scalar_field_dimensionful} gives $\smash{\dot{\bar\phi}} \propto a^{-3}$ with the solution $\bar\phi = A/a + B$.
 The diverging solution is unphysical, leaving a frozen $\bar\phi = \mathrm{const}$ with

-In the Poisson equation \eqref{eq:poisson} we will see that the effective gravitational strength felt by matter today depends on $\omega$ and $\bar\phi_0$.
-We therefore use the shooting method to vary $\bar\phi_\mathrm{ini}$ and integrate the system repeatedly until we hit the desired $\bar\phi_0$.
+In the Poisson equation \eqref{eq:poisson} below, we see that the effective gravitational strength felt by matter today depends on $\omega$ and $\bar\phi_0$.
+We therefore used the shooting method to vary $\bar\phi_\mathrm{ini}$ and integrate the system repeatedly until we hit the desired $\bar\phi_0$.